Sunbeam-Collective/Apollo/proposal.md

 The application will feature the following frontend routes and core features:

-- On the `/` page, users will be a landing page which handles redirections on whether the user is logged in or ont
+- The `/` page is a landing page which handles redirections on whether the user is logged in or not
 - On the `/home` page, users will be able to view/import/export their projects
 - The `/mixer/:id` endpoint serves as an audio editor, allowing users to adjust the pitch and speed of the audio within their workspace.
 - On the `/profile` page, users can view and edit their profile